 - Keto: sub in more cabbage or another low carb veggie for the carrots.

-- For AIP or Paleo, use coconut aminos for the tamari.
-Use coconut sugar or maple syrup or honey for the sweetener.
+- For AIP or Paleo, substitute coconut aminos for the tamari.
+Use coconut sugar or maple syrup (read Choosing Maple Syrup) or honey for the sweetener.

 - For a vegan option, omit the meat (obviously!) and use a vegetable broth like this one.
 Here is my Vegetable Broth Mix for a make-your-own option.
 If you choose to use a broth that contains sodium, you may want to reduce the salt in the recipe.

-- Tamari: You can substitute either organic soy sauce or organic liquid aminos for the tamari.
+- Tamari: You can substitute either soy sauce or liquid aminos for the tamari.

-- Stevia / Sweetener: For stevia, 1/16 tsp is equivalent to 2 scoops stevia (see How to Use Stevia).
+- Stevia / Sweetener: 1/16 tsp is equivalent to 2 scoops stevia (see How to Use Stevia).
 Also, instead of stevia, you can use 4 Tbsp of almost any other sweetener.